jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 </div>
 <br>

-Squeeze by hand.
-This should result in a tight connection where the wire will not freely come away.
-Gaps between the snap-fastener and wiring will remain as shown in the photo below.
-These gaps will be addressed shortly.
+Press the snap-fastener assembly together firmly by hand.
+This creates an initial connection that prevents the wire from easily pulling free.
+You'll notice small gaps between the snap-fastener assembly (as shown in the photo below).
+Don't worry — we'll address this in the next step.

 <br>
 <div align="center">